J-Cos/SimpleMetaPipeline/README.md

 Remember you will need to find the optimal filtering and trimming parameters for your own sequences first.
 Remember these can differ across multiple runs.
 See here for an example of how to find these parameters based on vidual inspection of read quality profiles: https://benjjneb.github.io/dada2/tutorial.html

 If you want to rerun the pipeline on the same dataset for any reason you will need to delete the intermediate outputs from previous runs on that dataset.
+This is because the pipeline checks which intermediate outputs are available and starts running from the furthest point the pipeline previously reached.
+This is a feature as it allows an interrupted run to be start from the last completed step, rather than needing to start from the beginning again.